w3c/media-and-entertainment/app-development/charter.md

 * Creating a benchmark of existing consumer products.
 * Recommending performance requirements for consumer products.
-* The technical development of standards.
+* The technical development of standards or API proposals.

 Stakeholders
 ------------

-* TV application developers
+* TV application developers.
-* TV, set-top box, and media streaming device manufacturers
+* TV, set-top box, and media streaming device manufacturers.
-* Browser vendors and browser integrators
+* Browser vendors and browser integrators.

 Contact